Table of Content

-What Vitamins Are Good for Eyesight?
+Which Vitamins Are Good for Eyesight?

 Vitamin E is another powerful antioxidant that has been shown to slow the progression of macular degeneration.

-There is a myriad of B vitamins out there, and several are beneficial to the eyes.
+There's a myriad of B vitamins out there, and several are beneficial to the eyes.
 Folate, B6, and B12 may reduce the risk of age-related macular degeneration.
-Taking a B complex may also delay the onset of cataracts.
+Consider taking a B complex to potentially delay the onset of cataracts.

 Fatty fish contains essential fatty acids, specifically omega-3s.
-Omega-3s are a part of every cell membrane and therefore play a key role in every cell in the body.
+Omega-3s are a part of every cell membrane and play a key role in every cell in the body.

-Nutrition varies depending on the type, but most nuts are powerhouses, containing high levels of protein, essential fatty acids, and fiber.
+Nutritional values vary depending on the type, but most nuts are powerhouses, containing high levels of protein, essential fatty acids, and fiber.

 Some nuts, such as almonds and hazelnuts, are particularly rich in the antioxidant vitamin E. Eat them on top of yogurt or grab a handful when you're hungry.

 Seeds are another rich source of essential fatty acids.
 They can serve as an alternate source of omega-3s for those that don’t eat fish.

-Sunflower seeds are especially rich in vitamin E, a key antioxidant found to be beneficial to the eye.
+For example, sunflower seeds are especially rich in vitamin E, a key antioxidant found to be beneficial to the eye.

-Legumes, such as lentils and kidney beans, are another great source of Zinc as well, and offer a great alternative to meat, with their high protein content.
-Lentils are some of the healthiest foods to improve your eye health as they have no saturated fat and high fiber content.
+Legumes, such as lentils and kidney beans, are another great source of zinc and are a great alternative to meat, with their high protein content.
+Lentils are some of the healthiest foods to improve your eye health as they have no saturated fat and a high fiber content.